IanLondon/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?
 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

->> I'm using Python 2.7 because I'm not familiar with 3.
-You can check the version by typing `python --version`
+>> I'm using Python 2.7 because I'm not familiar with 3 and it seems like overall, 2.7 is better supported especially for scientific packages.

+>> You can check the version by typing `python --version`

 ---